ant-design/ant-design-pro-site/docs/dynamic-theme.en-US.md

 After configuring the plugin, the plugin will generate css according to the configuration of theme.
 Each node in the theme array will generate a file.
 We can find them in `src/page/.umi/plugin-theme/theme`.
 When used, we can introduce them via `/theme/filename.css`.

+> The more the number of configured theme nodes, the slower the compilation.
+It takes about 1s to compile a css file.

 ```js
 Const style = document.createElement('link');
 Style.type = 'text/css';